sBondoc/OAI-Summer-2019/pages/lessons/lesson-00.md

 # Intro to AppLab

-AppLab is a tool similar to MIT App Inventor and Thunkable that is intended for use as an introductory platform for app development.
+AppLab is a tool similar to the [MIT App Inventor](https://appinventor.mit.edu/) and [Thunkable](https://thunkable.com) that is intended for use as an introductory platform for app development.

 ## Transitioning to new platforms

 * Code blocks aren't used in real-world programs
 * The're an introductory tool
+* It's time to move on

 Basically, this...